rmetcalf9/quasar_google_sheet_datasource_sample/README.md

 # Quasar project to demo a webApp which uses a google doc as a data source

+This project is deployed to github pages and can be accessed here: https://rmetcalf9.github.io/quasar_google_sheet_datasource_sample/

 1. [How to setup development enviroment](DEVSETUP.md)
 2. [How to deploy to github pages](GITHUBDEPLOYMENT.md)